 A series of locks and dams, operated and maintained by the United States Army Corps of Engineers, regulates pool elevation on the Ohio River.
 These dams create 20 pools with guaranteed, regulated minimum flows to assure commercial navigation at all times.
 Long-term monthly average flows in the Ohio River, depending on location and time of year, range from 56 to 821 kilo cubic feet per second (kcfs).
 Hydrologic conditions varied considerably over the reporting period.
 Flow data, reported on a monthly basis by the United States Army Corp of Engineers, are contained in Appendix A. Figure 4 provides a comparison of flow over the reporting period compared to long-term average flows at three locations; Wheeling, WV, Markland, KY, and Smithland, KY.
-With the exception of a few months in 2015, monthly average flows were regularly equal to historical averages between 2014 and 2016.
-In the last two years of the assessment period flows were consistently higher than long-term averages, particularly in 2018.
+With the exception of a few months in 2015, monthly average flows were similar to historical averages in 2016 and all but a few months of 2017.
+In the last three years of the assessment period flows were consistently higher than long-term averages, particularly in winter and spring months.
 Both high and low flow conditions may adversely affect the various uses of the Ohio River.
 Aquatic biota, for example, may experience lower dissolved oxygen levels during low flow periods.
 During high flow conditions, bacteria levels often increase due to wet weather sources including combined sewer overflows (CSOs).

 Figure 4.
-Ohio River flow data at Wheeling, WV; Markland, KY; and Smithland, KY.
+Ohio River flow data 2016-2020 at Wheeling, WV; Markland, KY; and Smithland, KY.
 Dark gray bars represent long-term average monthly flow value; light gray bars represent measured average monthly flow value.